 The registration process is first come, first served to the first 10 teams that register and pay a $250 non-refundable deposit.

 A team is not fully registered until the application form is completed and the non-refundable deposit is submitted.
 Registration for 2021 closes when the 11 available team slots are filled.
 Teams registering after this will be placed on a standby waitlist and will be admitted on a rolling basis should a slot become available after the registration deadline.

-The case portion of the competition will make up 90% of the overall score and will take place on Friday, February 23, 2018 at the University of Denver.
-The competition will focus on a business case with an ethical dilemma, which will be delivered to each team prior to the date of the competition.
-Each team will present their solutions twice, once in a boardroom setting and once in a theater setting, to two separate panels of live judges.
+The case portion of the competition will make up 90% of the overall score.
+The competition will focus on a business case with an ethical dilemma.
+The case will be delivered to each team prior to the date of the competition.
+Each team will present their solutions twice, to two separate panels of live judges.

-A random drawing will determine when each team will present.
+A random drawing will determine the order that each team will present.

-Presentations should be formatted as PowerPoint or Prezi.
+Presentations should be formatted as PowerPoint.
 Teams may request additional formats, pending the approval of the Race & Case organizers.
 The presentation must be given in English.

-A cash prize pool of $20,000 will be divided amongst teams whose combined case and race scores place first, second, or third.
-1st place will receive $10,000, 2nd place will receive $6,000, and 3rd place will receive $4,000.
-The winning team will receive the Race & Case Winners’ Cup to display on campus for the following year and will be automatically eligible to compete in the 2019 competition.
+A cash prize pool will be divided among teams whose combined case and race scores place first, second and third.
+The winning team will receive the Race & Case Winners’ Cup to display on campus for the following year and will be automatically eligible to compete in the next year’s competition.